 - The longer you simmer, the better the flavors will meld but the more the vegetables will cook.
 For me, the sweet spot is about 75 minutes.
 If your goal is to hide vegetables in the sauce, you may want to go longer so they cook away.

-- You can also add things like red pepper flakes, cayenne, and pepperoncini if you like heat.
-We add red pepper at the end here.
+- You can also add things like red pepper flakes, cayenne, and pepperoncini if you like.
+We add red pepper at the end.

-I call this recipe series “Cooking from the Pantry” because these are the recipes that have the versatility to often let you use up what you have on hand.
-I’d love to see how you use the sauce and I’m obsessed with tablescapes; tag us in your photos with #foodnfabric.
-Happy cooking!
+We love this spaghetti sauce recipe because it has the versatility to often let you use up what you have on hand.
+I’d love to see how you use the sauce and I’m obsessed with all the great tablescapes you’ve been sharing with us; tag us in your photos on Facebook or IG with #foodnfabric.

 - 1/4 cup olive oil